pphilippos/fpga-ext-arch/README.md

-## fpga-ext-arch
+## FPGA-extended General Purpose Computer Architecture

-### Welcome to the open-source repository for all experiments found in the paper:
+### Welcome to the open-source repository for all experiments found in our paper

 _Philippos Papaphilippou, Myrtle Shah "FPGA-extended General Purpose Computer Architecture" The 18th International Symposium on Applied Reconfigurable Computing (ARC) 2022_

 This is a research paper exploring a novel FPGA-extended computer architecture, where small FPGAs are used to implement instructions inside general-purpose processors (CPUs).
 Click [here](https://arxiv.org/pdf/2203.10359.pdf) for a preprint.

-The following content placeholders are going to be eventually populated soon:
+### Contents

 - [simodensef](https://github.com/pphilippos/fpga-ext-arch/tree/main/simodensef): Softcore framework (Simodense (RV32IM) extended with "F" (RV32IMF) (implemented behaviourually) and "Zicsr".
 This also targets the faster Verilator rather than the more realistic iVerilog for simulation.
 - [benchmarks](https://github.com/pphilippos/fpga-ext-arch/tree/main/benchmarks): The ported benchmarks (Embench with F) and operating system (FreeRTOS) etc.